Enhancing Responsiveness with Redis Client-Side Caching

 What is Redis?

-• Operations are performed in a single thread, ensuring that all operations possess atomicity.
+- Operations are performed in a single thread, ensuring that all operations possess atomicity.

-• Having undergone extensive development and operation, it offers reliable stability.
+- Having undergone extensive development and operation, it offers reliable stability.

-Therefore, to the Main Point
+Moving to the Main Topic

 What if your service's cache met the following two conditions?

-1. Frequently queried data must be provided to the user in its latest state, but updates are irregular, necessitating frequent cache invalidation.
+- When frequently accessed data must be provided to the user in its latest state, but updates are irregular, necessitating frequent cache invalidation.

 When using a cache, subscribe to a channel that provides update notifications!